Tuning the video encoding #

 How you configure your broadcasting software matters. #

-The more you send to Owncast, the more work it has do to work with it.
+The more you send to Owncast, the more work it has do.
 This means you should generally not stream to Owncast at a significantly higher or lower quality than you expect to give to your viewers.
 It makes no sense to stream to Owncast at 1080p if you’re resizing it and downsampling it to something way smaller, because your server has to do that work.
 On the other hand it makes no sense to stream to Owncast with a 1000k bitrate and then make it convert it to 2000k since it won’t look any better.

 So in short: Try to reasonably figure out what you want to stream to your users and match that as best as possible when setting up your broadcasting software.